blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

     - WARN

 ### Email Channel Environment Variables
 A majority of the Email Channel environment variables that can be set are related to JavaMail configuration properties.
-You can find the JavaMail properties here:
+The JavaMail properties can be found here:

 [JavaMail Properties](https://javaee.github.io/javamail/docs/api/com/sun/mail/smtp/package-summary.html)

 - The Email Channel environment variables have a prefix of ```ALERT_CHANNEL_EMAIL_```
-- The remaining portion of the variable, after the prefix, map to the JavaMail properties if you replace '_' with '.'
+- The remaining portion of the variable, after the prefix, map to the JavaMail properties if the '_' character is replaced with '.'

 Examples:
 - ALERT_CHANNEL_EMAIL_MAIL_SMTP_HOST maps to 'mail.smtp.host'
 - ALERT_CHANNEL_EMAIL_MAIL_SMTP_PORT maps to 'mail.smtp.port'

 ### Environment Variable Classifications
-There are certain classifications with the environment variables.
-The variables have a specific naming convention:
+There are certain classifications with the environment variables expressed by a specific naming convention:
 ```ALERT_<CLASSIFICATION>_<ITEM_NAME>_<CONFIGURATION_PROPERTY>```
 - Provider:  The environment variables to configure these components start with ALERT_PROVIDER_
 - Channel: The environment variables to configure these components start with ALERT_CHANNEL_